 The school has produced a detailed Accessibility plan (as required under the Disability Discrimination Act 1995) which covers future policies for increasing access to the school.
-Please ask the administrator if you would like to view a copy.
+Please ask the Administrator or Business Manager if you would like to view a copy.